Getting protection under the Harassment Act

 Special conditions of Restraining Orders

-When a judge makes a Restraining Order, they can also add any special conditions they think are reasonably necessary to protect you from more harassment – for example, requiring the harasser to stay away from a particular public place that you regularly visit.
+When a judge makes a Restraining Order, they can also add any special conditions they think are reasonably necessary to protect you from more harassment – for example, requiring the harasser to stay away from a particular public place that you visit regularly.

 The judge can specify how long the special condition will last for.
 If they don’t specify this, the condition lasts for as long as the Restraining Order lasts (see: “How long does a Restraining Order last for?” below).